When creating your own HTML email content, there are several design tips and recommendations to keep in mind:

 - Nest tables; do not rely on left and right margins or padding for table cells.

 - Avoid unnecessary white space in table cells.

-- Use a container table for body background colors.
+- Use a container table for body background colours.

 - Avoid using one big image for your content.
 This can be interpreted as spam by many filters.
 Instead, use a balance of image and text areas.